What is the mother wound?

 — R.D.
 Laing

-These macro and micro separations—nature-human and mother-child—fractured at both the physical and metaphysical levels, giving rise to four dimensions or, perhaps more accurately, four fragments:
+These macro and micro separations—nature-human and mother-child—fractured on both physical and emotional levels, giving rise to six fragments:

-This four-way fragmentation of being is the mother wound.
+This six-way fragmentation of being is the mother wound.
 It is the origin of all personal and planetary dis-ease.

 This is the basis of the environmental destruction we’re dealing with today.